Sandra-Maria-Joseph/The-Sparks-Foundation/README.md

-# Task No 2- 2.
-To Explore Unsupervised Machine Learning
+# Task-No-2 - To Explore Unsupervised Machine Learning
 From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.

 Tool(s) Used : Python (jupyter notebook)